aj07/composer-wiki/Tutorial-2.md

-## Tutorial 2 : Creating a Fabric Composer Solution
+## Tutorial 2 : Creating a Hyperledger Composer Solution

 *Note:* this tutorial was written against Composer v0.5.10 on Mac OS X running against Hyperledger Fabric v0.6.

-This tutorial will walk you through the steps required to build a Fabric Composer blockchain solution from scratch.
+This tutorial will walk you through the steps required to build a Hyperledger Composer blockchain solution from scratch.
 In the space of a day or so you should be able to go from an idea for a disruptive blockchain innovation to something that is executing on Hyperledger Fabric!

-## Install Fabric Composer
+## Install Hyperledger Composer

-You should first make sure you have installed Fabric Composer and can run the [Quick Start](https://fabric-composer.github.io/installing/quickstart.html).
+You should first make sure you have installed Hyperledger Composer and can run the [Quick Start](https://fabric-composer.github.io/installing/quickstart.html).

-## Install VSCode and the Fabric Composer Extension
+## Install VSCode and the Hyperledger Composer Extension

 Install the [VSCode editor](https://code.visualstudio.com/) (an Open Source code editor).
 After installation launch VSCode and select `View > Command Palette...` then type `extensions` and select the `Extensions: Install Extensions` option.
 In the "Search Extensions in Marketplace" text field type `Fabric Composer` and install the extension.
 You may have to reload the extension to active it.